Hosting A GATHERING In Your Outdoor Kitchen

 Bonus: 4 Tips for HOSTING during covid-19

-Per the CDC, outdoor gatherings may help reduce risk of COVID-19 transmission, so if you needed another reason to host outdoor this year, there it is!
+Per the CDC, outdoor gatherings may help reduce the risk of COVID-19 transmission, so if you needed another reason to host outdoors this year, there it is!
 Good thing you're already going down that path, or you wouldn't be reading this.
 That said, there is more you can do to keep your guests safe this year, which we've listed below:

 How to safely host during COVID-19:

 It's a good idea to look up local and state guidelines regarding the permitted size of gatherings in your area.
 Those recommended numbers, in addition to the size of your outdoor space, set the bar for how many people you should invite.

 Basic sanitation will go a long way in keeping your guests safe.
 Offer guests their choice of sanitation products like hand sanitizer, gloves, tissues, disinfectant wipes, and no-touch trash cans.

 No more cramming as many people as you can around the dining room table — save some room, both for guests and for seconds.
 Place chairs and tables at least 6 feet apart.